Goto Main Content

 Article 32-2

-32-2.1 By the end of each January and July, veterinary drug manufacturers and importers shall compile and submit data (drug type, quantity produced or imported, quantity sold, and customer names) to the municipal competent authority for the record, and also retain the data for three years.
+For categories of veterinary drugs which are promulgated by the central competent authority, veterinary drug manufacturers and importers shall compile and submit data (drug type, quantity produced or imported, quantity sold, and customer names) to special municipal or county (city) competent authorities for the record by the end of January and July each year, and also retain the data for three years.

-32-2.2 By the end of each February and August, municipal competent authorities shall summarize and submit the data in Section 32-2.1 to the central competent authority.
+By the end of February and August each year, special municipal or county (city) competent authorities shall summarize and submit the data prescribed in the preceding Paragraph to the central competent authority.

 Article 32-3

-32-3.1 Animal farmers (of livestock, poultry and aquaculture) and feed manufacturers must not use any of the following formulated preparations or drugs on animals or in animal feed:
+Animal farmers (of livestock, poultry, and aquaculture) and feed manufacturers must not use any of the following preparations or drugs on animals or in animal feed:

-32-3.2 In either of the following situations, the animal or product must not be moved, assigned to a third party, or supplied for slaughtering, food processing or human food.
+In either of the following situations, the animal or product must not be moved, assigned to a third party, or supplied for slaughtering, food processing, or human food.

-32-3.2.1 An animal (livestock, poultry or aquaculture) found to contain specific banned veterinary drugs in a pre-market test, or
+1. An animal (livestock, poultry, or aquaculture) found to contain specific banned veterinary drugs in a premarket test, or

-32-3.2.2 Other than the situation above, an animal (livestock, poultry or aquaculture) or animal product (milk, egg or edible parts thereof) that fails to meet the standards for veterinary drug residues in a pre-market test.
+2. Other than the situation mentioned in the preceding Subparagraph, an animal (livestock, poultry, or aquaculture) or animal product (milk, egg, or edible parts thereof) that fails to meet the standards for veterinary drug residues in a premarket test.

-32-3.3 An animal described in Section 32-3.2 may be re-tested by the municipal competent authority if such an application is filed.
-For animals in Section 32-3.3.1, one shall apply for re-testing within a certain time limit.
-Regarding animals for which no re-testing is sought within the time limit, or those fail the re-test, the municipal competent authority shall order the (livestock, poultry or aquaculture) farmer to dispose of – by rendering, composting, destruction or necessary measure – the animal within seven days.
+An animal described in the preceding Paragraph may be retested by the special municipal or county (city) competent authority if such an application is filed.
+For animals in described in the Subparagraph 1 of preceding Paragraph , one shall apply for retesting within a certain time limit.
+Regarding animals for which no retesting is sought within the time limit or those fail the retest, the special municipal or county (city) competent authority shall order the (livestock, poultry, or aquaculture) farmer to dispose of – by rendering, composting, destruction, or necessary measure – the animal within seven days.

-32-3.4 The owner of animals/products described in either situation in Section 32-3.2 shall clearly mark the animal/product for easy differentiation.
+The owner of animals/products described in either situation in Paragraph 2 shall clearly mark the animal/product for easy differentiation.

-32-3.6 The fee for re-testing in Section 32-3.3 shall be compliant with relevant regulations, and to be borne by the specific (livestock, poultry or aquaculture) farmer.
+The fee for retesting as stipulated in Paragraph 3 shall be compliant with relevant regulations and to be borne by the specific (livestock, poultry, or aquaculture) farmer.

 Article 33

-33.1 The person making or importing counterfeit/banned veterinary drugs – except for the one described in Section 5.1.2 – shall be subject to a prison term of one to seven years, and a fine of under NT$4.5 million.
+A person making or importing counterfeit/banned veterinary drugs – except for the one described in Subparagraph 2, Paragraph 1 of Article 5– shall be sentenced to imprisonment more than one year but less than seven years, and a fine of not more than NT$4.5 million shall be imposed.

-33.4 The person/entity having attempted the act in Section 33.1 is subject to penalty.
+The person/entity having attempted the act in Paragraph 1 is subject to penalty.

 Article 34